kensanata/just-halberds/Knives.md

 aside learned in an adventure.
 The adventure is never just about learning such a secret.
 The secret is icing on the cake.

-*The short game*.
-If you’re just interested in a handful of sessions, pick *Halberts* and start with older, more powerful characters, potential movers and shakers in the world. *Knives* doesn’t have long lists of monsters to fight, or magic items to win, or spells to learn.
+This game doesn’t have long lists of monsters to fight, or magic items to win, or spells to learn.
 Those imply a kind of changing game-play over time.
 That’s why you need to focus on all the other aspects touched upon in this section.

 ## Running the game